info-verifeye/Verifeye-Video-Ident-Platform/webhook-receiver/python-sample-code/README.md

-# Webhook Receiver Node.js Test Server
+# Webhook Receiver Python Test Server

-This is a README file for the Webhook Receiver Node.js test server stub.
+This is a README file for the Webhook Receiver Python test server stub.
 It serves as a preliminary example of integration with webhook data.

 ## Getting Started